Traveling to Italy during Covid-19: What you need to know before you go - KTVZ

 In red zones (highest risk), all shops are closed other than grocery stores and pharmacies.
 People may only leave their homes for work, health reasons, to go to a place of worship or to take exercise once a day.

-Although all regions are currently classified as white, several are thought to be at risk of turning from white to yellow, including Campania, Lazio, Sardinia, Sicily and Veneto.

-From August 6, a “certificazione verde,” or green pass, will be needed to enter cultural sites such as museums or galleries, entertainment and sports venues, theme parks, spas, and to eat indoors.
+Since August 6, a “certificazione verde,” or green pass, has been needed to enter cultural sites such as museums or galleries, entertainment and sports venues, theme parks, spas, and to eat indoors.

 The pass shows that the holder has been vaccinated, has tested negative within the past 48 hours, or has recovered from the virus within the past six months.